-Development of novel Dispersome® formulations
+Supervisor: Thomas Rades Development of novel Dispersome® formulations

-The novel solubility enhancing Dispersomes® technology is based on the use of whey protein isolate as excipient for amorphous stabilization and solubility enhancement and is the basis of the KU spin-out company ZERION.
-The projects aim is to further understand the mechanisms behind the amorphous stabilization and solubility enhancement of a given drug when formulated as Dispersomes®.
+The novel solubility enhancing Dispersomes® technology is based on the use of whey protein isolate as excipient for amorphous stabilization and solubility enhancement and is the basis of the KU spin-out company ZERION Pharma A/S. The projects aim is to further understand the mechanisms behind the amorphous stabilization and solubility enhancement of a given drug when formulated as Dispersomes®.
 In addition, downstream processes of the Dispersome® formulations into final dosage forms such as tablets or capsules will be investigated.
-The projects will partly be an industry project and is co-supervised by Zerion scientists.
-Supervisor: Several projects are available in co-operation with Korbinian Löbmann and scientists @Zerion Pharma ApS In situ amorphization using lasers or microwave irradiation
+The projects will be an industry based project at the lab facilities of ZERION Pharma A/S at Symbion and are co-supervised by Zerion scientists.
+Supervisor: Several projects are available in co-operation with Assoc.
+Prof. Holger Grohganz and Prof. Thomas Rades as well as the scientists Søren Søgaard and Korbinian Löbmann @Zerion Pharma ApS Application procedure and dates If you are interested in writing your thesis with Solid State Pharmaceutics, please write an email to one of the supervisors with more information about you.
+There is no deadline.
+Structured Biointerfaces https://pharmacy.ku.dk/research/structured-biointerfaces/